spelunky-fyi/overlunky/docs/src/includes/_globals.md

 > Search script examples for [prng](https://github.com/spelunky-fyi/overlunky/search?l=Lua&q=prng)

-[PRNG](#PRNG) (short for Pseudo-Random-Number-Generator) holds 10 128bit wide buffers of memory that are mutated on every generation of a random number.
-The game uses specific buffers for specific scenarios, for example the third buffer is used every time particles are spawned to determine a random velocity.
-The used buffer is determined by [PRNG_CLASS](#PRNG_CLASS).
-If you want to make a mod that does not affect level generation but still uses the prng then you want to stay away from specific buffers.
-If you don't care what part of the game you affect just use `prng.random`.
 The global prng state, calling any function on it will advance the prng state, thus desynchronizing clients if it does not happen on both clients.
 # Functions
 The game functions like `spawn` use [level coordinates](#get_position).
 Draw functions use normalized [screen coordinates](#screen_position) from `-1.0 ..
 1.0` where `0.0, 0.0` is the center of the screen.